tomdevelops/sp-mcp/README.md

 # SP-MCP

-Bridge between the amazing [Super Productivity](https://github.com/johannesjo/super-productivity/) app and MCP (Model Context Protocol) servers for Claude Desktop integration.
+Bridge between the amazing [Super Productivity](https://github.com/johannesjo/super-productivity/) app and MCP (Model Context Protocol) servers for AI assistant integration.

-This MCP and plugin allows Claude Desktop to directly interact with Super Productivity through the MCP protocol.
-Create update,tasks, manage projects and tags, and get information from Super Productivity.
+This MCP server and plugin allows AI assistants like Claude Desktop and many more to directly interact with Super Productivity through the MCP protocol.
+Create, update tasks, manage projects and tags, and get information from Super Productivity.

 Make sure to backup your Super Productivity before using in case of data loss.
 I've provided a plugin.zip for convenience but feel free to make your own from the files.